AlexMikes/AutoFunc/README.md

 ## Usage

+Every module has NumPy formatted docstrings to explain the inputs, outputs, and usage of each of them.
+Rudimentary API documentation can be found here: https://autofunc.readthedocs.io/

 Example files are provided in the examples folder.
 Autofunc will automate the functional representations of components as  long as the format of the .csv file has the component in column 1 and the function-flow in column 2